space space

 Door Pulls

 For shoji pocket doors, either a touch latch or an inlaid edge pull is installed for extracting the door from its pocket.
-We use a top quality solid brass pull with an oiled bronze finish.
+We use the Baldwin edge pulls that comes in a variety of finishes - Oil rubbed bronze and satin nickel finishes pictured below.

 Door Panels